SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

-Shortcut allows to specify a key combination to launch the SyProgram without searching and clicking for it.
+Shortcut allows specifying a key combination to launch the SyProgram without searching and clicking for it.

 SyProgram - Additional Params

-Program Arguments allows to send parameters to launched programs.
+Program Arguments allows sending parameters to launched programs.
 Usually program guides, list any available command line parameters.
 Read them to learn your favourite programs command lines list.

-Home Page and Version allow to stored further information about the program.
+Home Page and Version allows more information about the program.

 and stores its profile information.
-Reading command line guide, you can realize that the profile folder can be specifies with the -profile [path]
+Reading command line guide, you can realize that the profile folder can be specified with the -profile [path]

-So if you want to retrieve your Firefox preferred customizations even when you launch it from removable device, you have to specify this parameter
+parameter.
+So if you want to retrieve your Firefox preferred customizations even when you launch it from a removable device, you have to specify this parameter

 if referred folder or file resides on SyMenu removable drive.